DonosoNaumczuk/sia/TP2/README.md

     * tanh(beta * X)
     * 1 / (1 + exp(-2 * beta * X))
     * beta * x + gamma
-* qtyNeuronsInLayer1 number must be the same as the N in the dataLearning and dataTest.
+* qtyNeuronsInLayer1 number must be the same as the N in the learningSample and testingSample.
-* qtyNeuronsInLayerN number must be the same as the M in the dataLearning and dataTest.
+* qtyNeuronsInLayerN number must be the same as the M in the learningSample and testingSample.